 These knowledge and skills are necessary to avoid miscarriages of justice, which may have occurred in the past due to the inappropriate use and understanding of, statistics and probability by judges, expert witnesses and advocates.

-As well as the RSS collaboration, ICCA has drawn upon the expertise of seasoned law practitioners to create the paper entitled: Guidance on the preparation, admission and examination of expert evidence.
+As well as the RSS collaboration, the ICCA has drawn upon the expertise of seasoned law practitioners to create and publish a booklet entitled: Guidance on the preparation, admission and examination of expert evidence.
 This document aims to identify and promote the basis of good practice which is commonly accepted across the profession.

 The College is partnering with leading organisations to address further areas of specialism within expert evidence; please keep visiting this section or follow us on Twitter (@Inns_College) for updates.